edd/amphtmlvalidator/README.md

+Note: This is unmaintained.
+[The official validator is now open source](https://github.com/ampproject/amphtml/tree/master/validator), or [amp-validator](https://github.com/dorightdigital/amp-validator) is more current.

 # AMP HTML Validator

 A fairly simplistic command line validator for [AMP HTML pages](https://github.com/ampproject/amphtml).
 The AMP JS library provides a browser-based validator, accessible by appending ```#development=1``` to the page address, but this tool can be useful for testing purposes.